 Porter H. Adams Jr. Scholarship.
 Must be awarded to a student in any discipline who is a U.S. citizen, with preference given to S.C. residents.

-Air Force Association, Swamp Fox Chapter Scholarship.
+Swamp Fox Chapter, Air Force Association/Boeing Aerospace Scholarship.
 Must be awarded to an active-duty member or veteran of the U.S. Air Force or to a legal dependent of such a person.

 Alpha Kappa Alpha Sorority Inc. Scholarship.
 Must be awarded to an African-American student majoring in education with a GPA of 2.50 or higher, preferably female; if no eligible applicant, then awarded to any African-American applicant.